 The General Data Protection Regulation (GDPR) will take effect in the UK from 25 May 2018.
 It replaces the existing law on data protection (the Data Protection Act 1998) and gives individuals more rights and protection in how their personal data is used by organisations.
 Parishes must comply with its requirements, just like any other charity or organisation.
 This page provides guidance, templates and a checklist to help you.
 It will be updated from time to time – so please check back periodically.
 (Apr 2018: The FAQ has been updated with additional questions and there is a specific guidance note relating to giving reviews and fundraising communications.)

 What is the ‘GDPR’, and what do we need to do about it?
 There are two guides to help you: a two page overview (designed for use with PCCs) and a more detailed guide for the person implementing this in the parish.
-There are also a number of common myths and frequently asked questions.
+There are also a number of frequently asked questions.

 There is also a checklist available which covers the actions outlined in the guides to help you monitor progress.

 It’s helpful to start by carrying out a data audit – you may be surprised at just how much personal data is stored and processed around the parish.
 We’ve a template here along with some helpful hints to get you started.

 If you don’t already have the consent that you need to communicate with people, you’ll need to gather this, and ongoing whenever you collect data that will be processed on the basis of consent, you should collect the consent as an integral part of the data collection.
 We’ve guidance and sample forms available for you to use here.

 You will need to produce a Privacy Notice.
 If you have a website, it’s good practice to make this available online so people can access it.
 We provide a Sample Privacy Notice that you can amend and adopt, and some guidance on how you can write your own Privacy Notice.